-Undoubtedly you have heard (or used) some of these arguments to support your stance on the matter.
-You don’t carry with a round in the chamber because:
+You might have heard (or used) some of these arguments to support an opinion that carrying with a round in the chamber is unsafe.

 - It is just too dangerous.
 The gun could go off inadvertently and cause injury or death.